-Every so often we run into a sender who has a sense of entitlement – or even righteous indignation – about how an ISP should, must – even has to – accept their email.
-Whether because it’s “requested” or opt-in or because it “complies with CAN-SPAM”, the sender gets all in our face about how a given ISP has a responsiblity and duty to accept their email.
-Sometimes they even rant that it’s required by {CAN-SPAM| tort law | the 1st Amendment | insert your favourite rant here}.
+Every once in a while a sender comes to us with a sense of entitlement, or even righteous indignation, about how this inbox provider or that ISP should, or must, or even has to, accept their email.
+Whether because it’s “requested” or opt-in or because it “complies with CAN-SPAM”, the sender gets all in our face about how a given ISP has a responsibility, and a duty, and an obligation to accept their email.
+Sometimes they even rant that it’s required by {CAN-SPAM| tort law | the 1st Amendment | insert your favorite rant here}.

-That’s how it is.
+So that’s how it is.
 Accept it.

 Now, all that said, the ISPs aren’t on power trips, and they don’t just discard email willy nilly.